 Jigsaw Group’s pioneering homelessness service which has helped to rehouse women offenders in Greater Manchester with zero reoffending rates has won a national award.

-Threshold’s Housing First, part of Jigsaw was crowned ‘Homelessness project of the year’ (organisations with more than 4,000 homes) at the UK Housing Awards in London (1 May).
+Jigsaw Support’s Housing First was crowned ‘Homelessness project of the year’ (organisations with more than 4,000 homes) at the UK Housing Awards in London (1 May).

 Since the service began in April 2015 in response to a lack of housing for women offenders, it has transformed the lives of 77 women from Tameside, Oldham and Stockport, making it one of the largest and longest running programmes of its kind.

 The Housing First project emphasises housing as a basic human right and brings together housing providers in the region to help find permanent, safe and affordable homes for women to start to rebuild their lives.

 It offers intensive and tailored support for as long as needed, including access to mental health services, drug and alcohol treatment and training and employment advice.

 All of the 77 women rehoused through the programme have been successful in managing their tenancies with no reoffending and no rent arrears, saving money on public services including the NHS.
 Many of the women also become mentors to help others facing the same challenges.

 The University of York has evaluated and recognised Threshold’s Housing First achievements and the project continues to influence other homelessness strategies across the UK and Finland.